tdl4cv/tdl4cv.github.io/README.md

-# usm3d.github.io
+# tdl4cv.github.io

-1st Workshop on Urban Scene Modeling: Where Vision Meets Photogrammetry and Graphics in Conjunction with CVPR 2024
+1st Workshop on Topological Deep Learning for Computer Vision in Conjunction with CVPR 2024